StickTaTa/ScFormer/README.md

 ## Introduction

-**MarsGT** is a Multimodal Graph Transformer designed for single-cell data analysis.
+**ScFormer** is a Multimodal Graph Transformer designed for single-cell data analysis.
 It leverages gene expression (RNA) data to construct and train graph neural networks (GNNs) that capture the intricate relationships between genes and cells.
 By focusing solely on RNA matrices, MarsGT simplifies the modeling process while maintaining robust performance for downstream tasks such as clustering and classification.